Oklahoma Secretary of Transportation

 The Oklahoma secretary of transportation is a member of the Oklahoma Governor's Cabinet.
 The secretary is appointed by the governor, with the consent of the Oklahoma Senate, to serve at the pleasure of the governor.
 The secretary serves as the chief advisor to the governor on land, water, air and space traffic transportation needs and infrastructure.

-The current secretary of transportation is Tim Gatz, a professional landscape architect with a bachelor's degree in landscape architecture, who was appointed by Governor Kevin Stitt in 2019.
+The latest secretary of transportation was Tim Gatz,the Executive Director of the Oklahoma Department of Transportation, who was appointed by Governor Kevin Stitt in 2019.
+In 2024, following an Attorney General's Opinion, Gatz resigned his position as Secretary of Transportation, leaving the position vacant.

 History

 The position of Secretary of Transportation was established in 1986 to provide greater oversight and coordination to the agricultural activities of the state government.
 The position was established, along with the Oklahoma Governor's Cabinet, by the Executive Branch Reform Act of 1986.
 The act directed the secretary of transportation to advise the governor on transportation needs and infrastructure policy and advise the state transportation agencies on new policy as directed by the governor.